abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

   ![](design.png)

 ## Pending items
-- create docker for each api
-- create docker for sql

 - deploy on docker and test on postman

   - login and get the token in variable